Criminal Code (Serious Vilification and Hate Crimes) and Other Legislation Amendment Bill 2023

 3.17 pmMs BOLTONMixed

-Supported the bill's intent but filed a statement of reservation emphasising concerns that the bill should fully implement original committee recommendations and that symbols should be set by parliament not ministerial regulation.
+Supported the bill's intent but filed a statement of reservation, arguing the bill should have fully implemented all original report recommendations including expanded protected attributes.
+Raised concerns about symbols being proscribed by regulation rather than legislation.

 This bill may not address everything that needs to be addressed; however, it is a start.2023-10-11View Hansard